-On a bright sunny day in 2003, the strangest thing happened: I was standing on my deck and my neighbour, whose back yard faced mine, was on his deck, some 40 feet away.
+On a bright sunny day in 2003, the strangest thing happened: I was standing on my deck and my neighbour, a man whose back yard faced my back yard, was on his deck, some 40 feet away.

 My goodness.
 That was weird.
 What was that all about???

-A few months later, I spotted him on his deck again — only this time he was on a chair, leaning back and chatting on a cordless phone.
-And guess what?
+A few months later, I again spotted him on his deck — only this time he was on a chair, leaning back and chatting on a cordless phone.
+And guess what happened?
 He glanced my way and bolted!
 Déjà vu all over again.

 What the hell was going on here?
 Now, I was really curious.

-Other than having a sudden attack of diarrhea, one possible explanation for the man’s odd behaviour was that he was in a witness protection program.
-Perhaps he’d been warned he was living right next door to a news reporter, so better keep a low profile.
+Other than having a sudden attack of diarrhea, one possible explanation for the fellow’s odd behaviour was that he was in a witness protection program.
+Perhaps he’d been warned he was living alongside a news reporter.
+Better keep a low profile.

 Hmmm … could that be it?
 I had no clue.

-I was puzzled by this and I tried hard to make sense of it.
+I was puzzled by this and I tried to make sense of it.
 And so I talked things over with Fred Lennarson, an advisor with the Lubicon Cree of Northern Alberta.

 I had respect for Lennarson, a Chicago native and a trained social scientist.

-Not for a moment did Lennarson think that ‘buddy’ was in a ‘witness protection program.’
+Not for a moment did Lennarson believe that ‘buddy’ was in a witness protection program.
 No way.
-When I described how my neighbour had reacted, Lennarson quickly announced, “That’s a surveillance house!”
+When I described how my neighbour had reacted to being spotted, Lennarson quickly announced, “That’s a surveillance house!”

 “What??? …” I shot back.
 “Are you serious?? … who’d they be spying on?”